 The scope of the software development will depend on the implementation of the hardware architecture of the LoRaWAN end node.
 Typically, the software development in a LoRaWAN-based device conversion will involve replacing the current communication protocol stack (it could be BLE, ZigBee, Z-Wave, etc.) with a LoRaWAN protocol stack.
 (Read more on page 15 of the white paper).

 Ready to start converting your sensors?
-For more information on how to do so, login to the LoRa Community to download the entire white paper!
+Download the white paper!